Javatpoint Logo

 Water Conservation Essay

-Water conservation is utilizing water effectively, retaining, monitoring, and managing water use to reduce wastage of water.
+Water conservation is utilizing water effectively, retaining, monitoring, and managing water use to reduce water wastage.
 Water conservation incorporates all policies, strategies, and initiatives associated with managing the natural resource of fresh water sustainably, safeguarding the hydrosphere, and serving current and prospective human demand.

 Water Conservation Essay